USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch06_model_outputs.md

 ### CTM_DEPV_MOS
 [Return to Table 3-13](#depv_mos_t)

-This 3-D CCTM file contains the deposition velocity (m s<sup>-1</sup>) for the final time step of the hour for each land use type within a grid cell.
+This optional 3-D CCTM file contains the deposition velocity (m s<sup>-1</sup>) for the final time step of the hour for each land use type within a grid cell.
 This output file is structured with the land use category being the 3rd dimension (i.e. equivalent to the layers in a concentration file).
 So, for model runs using the NLCD land use category system, the files will have 40 "layers".
+This file is only created if the environment variable CTM_MOSAIC is set to Y.

 <a id=ctm_dry_depv_mos></a>
-### CTM_DRY_DEPV_MOS
+### CTM_DRY_DEP_MOS
 [Return to Table 3-13](#ctm_dry_depv_mos_t)

-This 3-D CCTM file contains the total deposition (kg hectare<sup>-1</sup>) for the hour for each land use type within each grid cell.
+This optional 3-D CCTM file contains the total deposition (kg hectare<sup>-1</sup>) for the hour for each land use type within each grid cell.
 This output file is structured with the land use category being the 3rd dimension (i.e. equivalent to the layers in a concentration file).
 So, for model runs using the NLCD land use category system, the files will have 40 "layers".
+This file is only created if the environment variable CTM_MOSAIC is set to Y.

 <a id=depv_fst></a>
 ### CTM_DEPV_FST
 [Return to Table 3-13](#depv_fst_t)

-This 3-D CCTM file contains the deposition velocity (m s<sup>-1</sup>) through the stomatal pathway for the final time step of the hour for each land use type within a grid cell.
+This optional 3-D CCTM file contains the deposition velocity (m s<sup>-1</sup>) through the stomatal pathway for the final time step of the hour for each land use type within a grid cell.
 This output file is structured with the land use category being the 3rd dimension (i.e. equivalent to the layers in a concentration file).
 So, for model runs using the NLCD land use category system, the files will have 40 "layers".
+This file is only created if the environment variable CTM_FST is set to Y.

 <a id=ctm_dry_depv_fst></a>
-### CTM_DRY_DEPV_FST
+### CTM_DRY_DEP_FST
 [Return to Table 3-13](#ctm_dry_depv_fst_t)

-This 3-D CCTM file contains the total deposition (kg hectare<sup>-1</sup>) through the stomatal pathway for the hour for each land use type within each grid cell.
+This optional 3-D CCTM file contains the total deposition (kg hectare<sup>-1</sup>) through the stomatal pathway for the hour for each land use type within each grid cell.
 This output file is structured with the land use category being the 3rd dimension (i.e. equivalent to the layers in a concentration file).
 So, for model runs using the NLCD land use category system, the files will have 40 "layers".
+This file is only created if the environment variable CTM_FST is set to Y.

 <a id=ctm_vdiff_diag></a>
 ### CTM_VDIFF_DIAG